Perseid meteor shower 2021 peaks now: How to watch the glorious fireball show

 The Perseid meteor shower, one of the best meteor showers of the year, is bringing "shooting stars" to the night sky much of August.
-This really is "considered the best meteor shower of the year," according to NASA, and it's a stunning display of celestial fireworks stargazers won't want to miss.
-Here's when you can see the show for yourself or how to follow along via livestream.
+It's a stunning display of celestial fireworks stargazers won't want to miss.
+Here's when you can see the Perseids for yourself and how to follow along via livestream.

-The Perseids are active until Aug.
+The Perseids -- "considered the best meteor shower of the year," according to NASA -- are active until Aug.
 24, but meteor activity will peak on the night of Aug.
 11 and morning of Aug.
 12. NASA calls out the night of Aug.
 12 and morning of Aug.
 13 as another great skywatching opportunity.

 "The meteors are best viewed from the northern hemisphere, and in ideal conditions with no clouds observers could see up to 50 an hour," the Royal Astronomical Society said in a statement about the peak, which will be on the night of Aug.
 12 for the UK and Europe.
 The moon will be staying low-key, giving watchers a nice dark sky to work with.